 The Voluntary Contribution is not compulsory and whether you pay or not is kept in strict confidence.
 Your support for School is much appreciated and the Voluntary Contribution is more important than ever, particularly as reductions in public expenditure are affecting the ability of schools to provide for pupils as they would wish.
-The suggested Voluntary Contribution amount is £92 per term for Autumn and Spring and £91 for the Summer term but we are happy to accept any sum that you wish to give.
 For administrative purposes, the termly amounts are shown on the school bill.
 If you wish to contribute a lesser sum, simply deduct the difference when paying the bill and our staff will make the necessary adjustment to your account.